Quantum Deep Reinforcement Learning for Robot Navigation Tasks: Method

+Based on these three architectures, two quantum and one classical, we performed experiments with different sizes of each architecture for the static environment.
+For the classical neural network, we evaluated a total of ten configurations for the number of units $u_{1}$ and $u_{2}$ in the first and second hidden layers.
+The configurations and their number of trainable parameters $|\boldsymbol{\theta}_{NN}|$ are outlined in Table~\ref{tab:conf_nn}.

+Likewise, we included ten configurations for each quantum encoding strategy with an increasing number of layers $L$.
+As the different types of encoding lead to a different amount of trainable parameters for each layer, we arranged the number of layers to have an equal number of parameters between both.
+The number of layers $L$ for both strategies, as well as the number of trainable parameters, including variational, input, and output scaling parameters are summarized in Table~\ref{tab:conf_pqc}.

+With regard to the parameter scaling, we emphasize that the number of trainable parameters roughly doubles with each increase of the configuration size for the classical baseline, whereas the scaling for the quantum circuits is only linear.
+Thus, the largest neural network we employed has about two orders of magnitude (34,307) more parameters than the largest quantum circuits (480).
+With the dynamic environment, we only perform experiments with a single configuration for each architecture, due to the considerable computational effort involved in simulating very large quantum circuits.
+The neural network used as baseline has 256 and 128 hidden units (36,611 trainable parameters), the PQC-1 circuit has 24 layers, and the PQC-3 circuit 16 layers (bot 1,191 trainable parameters).

+We set a learning rate for the stochastic gradient descent of $10^{-3}$ for the classical baseline as well as for the variational parameters in both quantum circuit architectures.
+The input and output scaling parameters were trained with a learning rate of $10^{-2}$ for both PQC-1 and PQC-3 as encoding.

-The replay buffer for the learning algorithm was set to a capacity of 20,000 experience samples.
-For each training step, a mini-batch of 64 samples is drawn from the buffer.
-Exploration is handled with an $\epsilon$-greedy policy, starting at $\epsilon=1.0$ and gradually reducing it to $0.1$ towards the end of each training run.
-Training time is limited to 50,000 training steps for all environments.
-The learned policy is evaluated in 10 consecutive runs after every 100 training steps.
-Once an average evaluation reward greater than the success criterion for the environment is reached, training is stopped early.
+For the hyper-parameters specific to the DDQN algorithm, we use the same values for all experiments.
+The replay buffer was set to a capacity of 20,000 experience samples and is initially filled with 5,000 samples from executing a fully random policy in the environment, before each training starts.
+The agent is trained after each step it executes in the environment with a mini-batch of 64 samples from the replay buffer.
+Exploration is handled with an $\epsilon$-greedy policy as introduced in Sec.~\ref{sec:qdrl}, starting at $\epsilon=1.0$ and setting $\epsilon\leftarrow0.99\epsilon$ every 250 training steps.
+Total training time is limited to 50,000 steps in all environments, except for the dynamic environment, in which we train 100,000 steps.
+We evaluate the current performance of the learned policy after every 100 training steps by performing 10 consecutive runs within the environment.
+Once the average total reward over those 10 runs surpasses the solution criterion for any of the static environment outlined above, the training is stopped early, whereas we do not stop the training early in the dynamic environment.

-All hyper-parameters were determined empirically and tuned for optimal performance, stability during training and reproducibility of results across multiple runs.